fr33zing/wallpapergen/README.md

 (These colors are from [catppuccin][catppuccin])

+## Issues

+This project is *very early* and may be buggy.
+Please file an issue if you have a problem.

 ## Window manager integration

 This program will print the path of the output file before it exits, so you can